We still live in interesting times, but once again, we will be presenting three productions for the Hawaii Shakespeare Festival this summer.

 You can leave any time after you’ve read, or stick around and read again.
 We’d like everyone to read once before we read anyone twice.
 If you have to leave early, please let us know before you go, and definitely let us know if you’re not available for callbacks.

-Typically, you’re auditioning for all three plays, regardless of what you read.
+Typically, you’re auditioning for all three productions, regardless of what you read, but directors of the one-acts and sonnets may cast directly (without auditioning).

 Note: if you’re only interested in one play (or a particular part in one play), you can indicate that on your audition form.
 Rehearsal venue and production schedule may, understandably, factor into your preferences.